How Can Dialectical Behavioral Therapy Help With My Anxiety?

 What is DBT, how does it work, and why does it work when other therapies fail?

-DBT is described as being very different from CBT.
+Dialectical Behavioral Therapy is described as being very different from Cognitive Behavioral Therapy.

 DBT was originally developed by Dr. Marsha Linehan in her work with women who had been hospitalized after attempting suicide or who had engaged in serious self-harm.
 Dr. Linehan was trying to apply CBT, a type of treatment that promotes changing thoughts, feelings, and behaviors in order to cope.

 DBT focuses on dialectical thinking.
 Dialectics refers to a theoretic stance in which two ideas that are outwardly opposed can occur at the same time.
 One example of this would be if you have anxiety about going to a party.
 One part of you wants the relief of staying at home in surroundings that create a sense of safety, while the other part really wants to go to the party to be with friends and socialize.
 Both viewpoints are valid, but which choice would be most effective in the long run?
 The first choice, staying home, would work in the short term, but going to parties and socializing while using skills will work in the long run.
 The more you socialize and attend events your anxiety will decrease in both frequency and intensity.
 Overall, you will have more confidence, which will transform your life.